DNA-and-Natural-Algorithms-Group/FPEI/README.md

 # Setup
 For linux:
 - Download and install the requirements.
 - Set the system environment variables to point NUPACKHOME to the folder where NUPACK is installed.
-For example, in openSUSE, you can use the following command: export NUPACKHOME=path/to/NUPACK3.0.4
+For example, in openSUSE, you can use the following command: ' export NUPACKHOME=path/to/NUPACK3.0.4 '.
+To verify that the NUPACKHOME is correctly set, run ' echo $NUPACKHOME '.
 - Clone our software directory into your workspace.
 - In the  multistrand_modified directory,
-  - Build Multistrand by running 'make'.
+  - Build Multistrand by running ' make clean ' and then ' make '.
+Upon successful  building of  Multistrand you should get a message such as "Multistrand is now built. ... ".
-  - Export  Multistrand as a Python library by running  'make install'.
+  - Export  Multistrand as a Python library by running  ' make install '.
   - Set the  PYTHONPATH evironment variable to point to the multistrand_modified  directory.
-For example, in openSUSE, you can use the following command:  export PYTHONPATH="${PYTHONPATH}:path/to/multistrand_modified"
+For example, in openSUSE, you can use the following command: ' export PYTHONPATH="${PYTHONPATH}:path/to/multistrand_modified" '.

   Note that this software only works with the modified Multistrand code provided here, and will not work with the original version of Multistrand.